buildtide/ShallowNeuralNetwork/README.md

 var nn =  new window.NeuralNetwork({
         'hiddenLayerSize': 12,
         'learningRate': 0.1,
-        'threshold': undefined /*optional threshold value*/ ,
-        'regularization_parameter': 0.001 /*optional regularization parameter to prevent overfitting*/ ,
+        'threshold': undefined /*optional threshold value for cost.
+Defaults to 1/(e^3).*/ , 'regularization_parameter': 0.001 /*optional regularization parameter to prevent overfitting.
+Defaults to 0.01.*/ , 'optimization_mode': {
-        'optimization_mode': {
           'mode': 1,
           'batch_size': 2
-        } /*optional optimization mode for type of gradient descent. {mode:1, 'batch_size': <your size>} for mini-batch and {mode: 0} for batch.*/ , 'notify_count': 10 /*optional value to execute the callback after every x number of iterations*/ , 'iteration_callback': callback /*optional callback that can be used for getting cost and iteration value on every notify count.*/ , 'maximum_iterations': 100 /*optional maximum iterations to be allowed*/ });
+        } /*optional optimization mode for type of gradient descent. {mode:1, 'batch_size': <your size>} for mini-batch and {mode: 0} for batch.
+Defaults to batch gradient descent.*/ , 'notify_count': 10 /*optional value to execute the callback after every x number of iterations.
+Defaults to 100. */ , 'iteration_callback': callback /*optional callback that can be used for getting cost and iteration value on every notify count.
+Defaults to empty function.*/ , 'maximum_iterations': 100 /*optional maximum iterations to be allowed.
+Defaults to 1000.*/ });

 nn.train_network([